pgxn/pgxn-manager/README.md

     and clients can't spoof the values to fool the server into thinking it's running under HTTPS when it's not.

-    If you're updating a sever that used to serve up the non-TLS /pub app, Update the port 80 configuration to redirect to the TLS /auth app, like so:
+    If you're updating a from an earlier version of PGXN::Manager that used to serve up the non-TLS /pub app, Update the port 80 configuration to redirect to the TLS / app, like so:

         <VirtualHost *:80>
           ServerName manager.pgxn.org